Harshal0902/Harshal0902/README.md

 <img align='right' src='https://octodex.github.com/images/daftpunktocat-thomas.gif' width='200"'>

 Hi, my name is Harshal Raikwar.
+I am a 2nd Year Student at SRM-IST pursuing my Bachelor's Degree in Computer Science and Engineering.
 I like to code things from scratch, and enjoy bringing ideas to life in the browser.
 I am a Web Developer.
 I love playing around with web design and hopefully creating something that makes people smile.

 ## A little more about me...